mahmoud661/Schema-Forge/docs/sql-editor-guide.md

 2. SQL generation process:
    - Tables are created from each node
-   - Column definitions are built from node schema data
+   - Row definitions are built from node schema data
    - Foreign key constraints are derived from edge connections
    - SQL dialect-specific formatting is applied based on the selected database type